-Grading Policy:
+Grading Policy

-There will be approximately ten homework sets due throughout the course of the semester as well as a final project that will be due on Dec.
-1. A full 60% of your grade will be based on your performance on the homework sets.
+There will be 9 homework sets due throughout the course of the semester as well as a final project that will be due on Dec.
+12. A full 50% of your grade will be based on your performance on the homework sets.
 The reason for this emphasis on homework sets is to hone your problem solving skills in an environment that mimics what practicing scientists do, where you have ample time and resources to accomplish a given task.
 If you want to get a high grade in this course, I advise you to set aside enough time to work on the homework assignments - you will need it.
 I understand that some weeks are busier than others and will drop your lowest homework score (on an individual homework assignment) from your overall grade calculation.
 One benefit of this approach is that it will be difficult to do very poorly in this class if you do a good job on the homework assignments.
-The final project will comprise 25% of your grade, split into three pieces that will be graded separately - a project proposal (5%), a project draft (5%), and the final project itself (15%).
-The remaining 15% of your grade will consist of participation as demonstrated by lecture quizzes and polls, small group breakouts, and lecture notes.
-If you are unable to attend a lecture synchronously for any reason, you will still be expected to complete the lecture activities.
+The final project will comprise another 30% of your grade, split into four pieces that will be graded separately - a project proposal (2%), a project draft (4%), a presentation (4%), and the final project itself (20%).
+The remaining 20% of your grade will consist of participation as demonstrated by lecture quizzes, in-class activities, etc. If you are unable to attend a lecture for any reason, you will still be expected to complete any assigned lecture activities (which will be available through Canvas).
+There will be no exams in this class.

 Additional Opportunities for Credit: Faculty, students, and postdocs at the University of Pittsburgh are actively involved in ongoing astrophysics research.
 We have regular research seminars that students are welcome to attend.
-From time to time you will have the opportunity to attend an astronomy-related presentation and submit a summary of that talk for credit (these are optional and will be counted in your homework grade average).
-I will discuss possible events during class and will post some on Canvas.
+From time to time you will have the opportunity to attend an astronomy-related presentation and submit a summary of that talk for extra credit (these are optional and will be counted in your homework grade average).
+I will discuss possible events during class and will post relevant links on Canvas.
 If you find an event that you would like to suggest, please let me know!